Phone Number Regex Patterns by Country

 | London | 020 | 020 7123 4567 | 10 |

-A more precise pattern for UK mobile numbers only:
+A precise pattern for UK mobile numbers (important for 2FA SMS):

 ^(\+44|0)7\d{9}$

-German phone numbers are notoriously variable in length — mobile numbers are typically 11 digits, but landline numbers can range from 10 to 13 digits depending on the area code.
+German numbers vary in length.
+Mobile numbers are typically 11 digits, but landlines range from 10 to 13 depending on the area code.

 ^(\+49|0)\d{10,13}$